Overreaction Postgame Show with Joe Miller at 9 PM ET on the BR YouTube!

-Join Joe Miller for the Overreaction Post Game Show broadcasting live Sunday night at 9 p.m.
-EST after the Buffalo Bills face the Tampa Bay Buccaneers in Tampa FL.
+Set your reminders and join Joe Miller for the Overreaction Post Game Show Sunday night at 9 PM EST after the Buffalo Bills face the Carolina Panthers in Orchard Park.

 Joe will break down his emotions from the game, give you his “Dude” awards and wrap it up by reading the Mafia’s post game tweets.